 In addition to the excellent academic achievements, the School has continued to reach impressive levels of excellence in a range of extra-curricular activities.
 Exceptional levels of performance are a regular feature of Music, Sport and Drama.
 In Music, 600 music lessons are scheduled per week, as well as 20 rehearsals for 20 different ensembles.
 We put on at least 60 musical concerts per year.
 Every Wednesday during term time we have a lunchtime concert with performances from music scholars at All Saints' Church.
 Music at Oakham has enjoyed another highly successful year, during which the School's musicians have excelled in the spotlight of major performances in the national arena.
-Nearly 300 students excelled in the school's annual Gala Concert, held this year in the spectacular surroundings of Cambridge's Corn Exchange.
-Members of the Chamber Choir, Symphony and Chamber Orchestras embarked on a very successful tour of Belgium and performed in a number of spectacular cathedrals.
+Nearly 300 students excelled in the school's annual Gala Concert, held this year in the Albert Hall in Nottingham.
+The Chapel Choir also gave the first performance of a newly commissioned work by Will Todd (For the beauty of the earth) to mark the retirement of Mr Lashbrook as Headmaster.
+Members of the Chamber Choir, Symphony and Chamber Orchestras embarked on a very successful tour of Latvia and performed in a number of spectacular cathedrals.